ngrash/geozip/README.md

-# Postcode
+# Geozip

 ## Overview
-The `postcode` package is designed for fetching and parsing postal code data, specifically from the GeoNames geographical database (https://www.geonames.org/).
+The `geozip` package is designed for fetching and parsing postal code data, specifically from the GeoNames geographical database (https://www.geonames.org/).
 It offers a straightforward interface to download postal code data for various countries and parse them into a structured Go data type.

 ## Features